ssl/aapje.php/README.md

 aapje::run();
 ```

-more detailed examples can be found in the [example.php](example.php) file of this repo.
+more detailed examples can be found in the [examples.php](examples.php) file of this repo.

 ## Database Examples